Umuzi-org/tech-department/content/topics/coding-horrors/_index.md

 ---

 # Common TDD pitfalls.
+These are all the most common TDD problems recruits tend to come across, read and make sure you didn't make any of these or any mistakes at all.

 - **Write tests**.
 Recruits in the past have done the mistake of not writing tests for TDD assignments, make sure you avoid this weird mistake. always write tests for your TDD projects.
-- Write your tests before you write your code (Red, Green, refactor).
-- Please make sure you understand .gitignore, please don't add your node_modules to git
+- No code in your TDD file, This is a repetition of the first point, but it's worth it. write tests people.
-- name your files according to what is inside them.
+- Files naming convention, name your files properly and according to what's inside them.
 E.g. if you have a file called add.js that only contains a multiply function then something is wrong.
 Do this:
 <!-- examples -->

 **Python**:

 `add.py`